 Our research focuses on the role of guanine metabolism in neuronal development and in recovery after injury.
-My lab identified the postsynaptic density protein-95 (PSD-95) interactor cypin (cytosolic PSD-95 interactor; aka guanine deaminase or GDA), a purine metabolic enzyme, as a core regulator of neuronal development that directly interacts with the cytoskeleton and alter its dynamics.
+My lab identified the postsynaptic density protein-95 (PSD-95) interactor cypin (cytosolic PSD-95 interactor; aka guanine deaminase or GDA), a purine metabolic enzyme, as a core regulator of neuronal development that directly interacts with the cytoskeleton and alters its dynamics.
 My laboratory studies the role of cypin/GDA in the promotion of recovery after traumatic brain injury and glutamate-induced toxicity.
 We determined that overexpression of cypin is neuroprotective as is treatment with uric acid but that the two treatments act via distinct mechanisms.
-Our most recent work work uses our novel tools – small molecules that modulate the guanine deaminase activity of cypin – to elucidate whether cypin is a target for treatment of patients who have experienced a moderate traumatic brain injury.
+Our most recent work uses our novel tools – small molecules that modulate the guanine deaminase activity of cypin – to elucidate whether cypin is a target for treatment of patients who have experienced a moderate traumatic brain injury.
 An additional focus of my laboratory is to guide motoneurons to connect to myotubes using a biocompatible, biodegradable matrix with the goal of promoting regeneration of the neuromuscular (NMJ) circuit after a glutamate-induced toxicity model for SCI.

 Analysis of changes to neural circuitry